Triplon-mediated pairing and the superconducting gap structure in bilayer nickelates: Abstract

 \section{Abstract}

-We investigate the superconducting gap structure in bilayer nickelates within a model where conduction bands of $d_{x^2\!-\!y^2}$ symmetry coexist with localized $d_{3z^2\!-\!r^2}$ spins.
-Strong interlayer coupling drives the local moments into a singlet ground state, whose virtual singlet–triplet excitations (“triplons”) mediate the pairing interaction between conduction electrons.
-This yields interband $s_{\pm}$ pairing, with opposite signs of the order parameter on the bonding $\beta$ and antibonding $\alpha$ bands.
-Our theory naturally explains two key experimental features: a larger gap on the $\alpha$ band despite its smaller density of states, and pronounced gap anisotropy arising from momentum-dependent nonlocal Kondo coupling.
-These results support triplon-mediated pairing as the microscopic origin of superconductivity in bilayer nickelates.
+We investigate the superconducting gap structure in bilayer nickelates within a model in which conduction bands of $d_{x^2\!-\!y^2}$ symmetry coexist with localized $d_{3z^2\!-\!r^2}$ spins.
+Strong interlayer coupling drives the local moments into a singlet ground state, whose virtual singlet–triplet excitations (“triplons”) mediate the pairing interaction.
+This mechanism yields interband $s_{\pm}$ pairing, with opposite signs of the order parameter on the two ($\alpha$ and $\beta$) bands.
+The calculated tunneling spectra reproduce the recently observed two-peak structure, the larger gap on the $\alpha$ band despite its smaller density of states, and the gap anisotropy.
+The results provide strong evidence for the triplon-mediated pairing mechanism in bilayer nickelates.

 The recent discovery of superconductivity in bilayer nickelates under high pressure and epitaxial strain has opened a new frontier in the study of unconventional high-$T_c$ superconductors~\cite{Sun23a,Wan24,Ko25,Zho25,Liu25,Pup25}.
 Different from cuprates, where superconductivity emerges from a single half-filled $d_{x^2\!-\!y^2}$ orbital, bilayer nickelates involve a mixed-valence Ni$^{2.5+}$ state with active $d_{x^2\!-\!y^2}$ and $d_{3z^2\!-\!r^2}$ orbitals, fundamentally altering the nature of low-energy correlations and pairing.
-The interplay of orbital physics, strong interlayer coupling, electron correlations, and lattice effects creates a complex theoretical landscape, and the nature of pairing mechanisms in nickelates remains under active debate (see, e.g.,~\cite{Luo23,Yan23a,Yan23b,Qin23,Lia23,Lec23,Liu23,Oh23,Qu23,Sak24,Che24,Lu24,Yi25,Kha26,Wang25} and references therein).
+The interplay of orbital physics, strong interlayer coupling, electron correlations, and lattice effects creates a complex theoretical landscape, and the nature of pairing mechanisms in nickelates remains under active debate (see, e.g.,~\cite{Luo23,Yan23a,Yan23b,Qin23,Liu23,Oh23,Lia23,Lec23,Qu23,Jia25,Sak24,Che24,Lu24,Yi25,Kha26,Qiu25,Wat26,Wang25} and references therein).